Hall leads Auburn against Missouri after 30-point game - WTOP News

 Columbia, Missouri; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Auburn faces Missouri after Keyshawn Hall scored 30 points in Auburn’s 95-73 win against the Arkansas Razorbacks.
+BOTTOM LINE: Auburn visits Missouri after Keyshawn Hall scored 30 points in Auburn’s 95-73 victory over the Arkansas Razorbacks.

 The Missouri Tigers are 10-0 in home games.
 Missouri is 1-0 in games decided by less than 4 points.

-Missouri’s average of 7.7 made 3-pointers per game this season is only 0.9 fewer made shots on average than the 8.6 per game Auburn gives up.
-Auburn averages 8.6 made 3-pointers per game this season, 0.9 fewer makes per game than Missouri allows.

-The Missouri Tigers and Auburn Tigers square off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Anthony Robinson II is averaging 11 points, 4.1 assists and 2.2 steals for the Missouri Tigers.
-Mark Mitchell is averaging 16.6 points over the last 10 games.
+TOP PERFORMERS: Mark Mitchell is shooting 56.7% and averaging 17.4 points for the Missouri Tigers.
+Jacob Crews is averaging 2.4 made 3-pointers over the last 10 games.

-Hall is shooting 50.3% and averaging 21.5 points for the Auburn Tigers.
-Tahaad Pettiford is averaging 2.3 made 3-pointers over the last 10 games.
+Hall is averaging 21.5 points and 7.6 rebounds for the Auburn Tigers.
+Tahaad Pettiford is averaging 15.3 points over the last 10 games.

 LAST 10 GAMES: Missouri Tigers: 6-4, averaging 74.8 points, 30.0 rebounds, 15.0 assists, 6.9 steals and 3.8 blocks per game while shooting 47.5% from the field.
 Their opponents have averaged 72.7 points per game.